 With more than 1.3 billion people, a big crowd is a normal sight in the larger Chinese cities such as Beijing and Shanghai, therefor it is a good idea to prepare yourself for the many people.
 If you want to try to avoid the masses of Chinese travelers, it is a good idea to not travel during the Chinese holidays.
 See more about when to avoid traveling in China.

-Queueing in China can also be a bit of an experience.
-In general, the younger generation of Chinese people is good at queueing whereas the elder generation is in a bit of a rush.
+Queuing in China can also be a bit of an experience.
+In general, the younger generation of Chinese people is good at queuing whereas the elder generation is in a bit of a rush.
 It is a good idea to keep calm even though somebody is pushing from the back or trying to cut in line.

 The Chinese transport system is great.
 City transport and long-distance are both fair-priced.
 Furthermore, the Chinese drivers don't expect tips.
 When traveling in Beijing and other big cities in China, the most convenient way to get around is the metro which is fast, has English translations and low ticket fares.
 You can read more on Transportation in China.